emacs-exordium/exordium/README.md

 (they are ignored in git):

 * If a file `~/.emacs.d/init-local-prefs.el` exists, it is loaded at the beginning.
-It is used to override the default values of the preferences variables that are defined in `~/.emacs.d/modules/init-prefs.el` (see that module for details).
+It is used to override the default values of fonts, window size etc. The preferences variables that may be overriden are defined in `~/.emacs.d/modules/init-prefs.el` (see that module for details).
 * If a file `~/.emacs.d/init_local.el` exists, it will be loaded at the end;
   you can use this as a mechanism to load machine-specific extensions.